jmtsuji/chlorobia-cyc2-genomics/Data_analysis_pipeline/05_bin_analysis/README.md

 done
 ```

+Note: *cyc2* genes were also detected in some non-*Chlorobia* genome bins using MetAnnotate.
+An aligned summary of all of those hits is available as `cyc2_Fig3_other_hits_L227_L442.faa` in the `03_metannotate/genome_bins` folder.
+They are presented in the bubble plot in Figure 3.

 ## Relative abundance profiling using read mapping
 (This requires you to have run ATLAS.
 Otherwise, the output file from this analysis is provided in the repo.)